anthonymhill23/reading-notes/htmlnotes.md

 Ensuring its nested properly is what makes the distinction.

 These are just a few things to take into context when learning HTML, these things are thigns I forget most of the time.
-So im passing my knowledge to you, Hopefully it helps :smile
+So im passing my knowledge to you, Hopefully it helps